Website accounts are available to all Lafayette College students and employees.

 • Courses/Class projects

-Requests for WordPress accounts should be made using the Website Request form.
+Requests for websites should be made using the Website Request form.
 The individual designated as the site administrator will be contacted within three business days with information about the account.

 How a site is designed and developed, its web address, and how it will be linked to from the College website depend on the site’s function.